kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/NewsBank/README.md

 # NewsBank
-** This stanza needs manual review at [https://www.oclc.org/support/services/ezproxy/documentation/db/newsbank.en.html](https://www.oclc.org/support/services/ezproxy/documentation/db/newsbank.en.html) **
+** This stanza needs manual review at [https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/NewsBank](https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/NewsBank) **

 ## Some of OCLC's notes for this stanza

-NewsBank requires SSL configuration and the following database definition in config.txt :
+Note: The Find/Replace lines are required for access to America's Historical Newspapers.

-The Find/Replace lines are required for access to America's Historical Newspapers.
+A Hosted EZproxy Include File is available for this resource.
+Hosted EZproxy customers will receive automatic updates with OCLC&rsquo;s latest version of this stanza by adding the following line to config.txt: